-Officer) and fee upon termination of the work, expiration of the term of the contract, or completion of the work and its acceptance by the Government after-

-- (1) Compliance by the Contractor with DOE/NNSA's patent clearance requirements; and - (2) The furnishing by the Contractor of- - (i) An assignment of the Contractor's rights to any refunds, rebates, allowances, accounts receivable, collections accruing to the Contractor in connection with the work under this contract, or other credits applicable to allowable costs under the contract: - (ii) A closing financial statement; - (iii) The accounting for Government-owned property required by the clause entitled "Property"; and - (iv) A release discharging the Government, its officers, agents, and employees from all liabilities, obligations, and claims arising out of or under this contract subject only to the following exceptions- - (A) Specified claims in stated amounts or in estimated amounts where the amounts are not susceptible to exact statement by the Contractor; - (B) Claims, together with reasonable expenses incidental thereto, based upon liabilities of the Contractor to third parties arising out of the performance of this contract; provided that such claims are not known to the Contractor on the date of the execution of the release; and provided further that the Contractor gives notice of such claims in writing to the Contracting Officer promptly, but not more than one (1) year after the Contractor's right of action first accrues.
-In addition, the Contractor shall provide prompt notice to the Contracting Officer of all potential claims under this clause, whether in litigation or not (see also Contract Clause, 48 CFR 970.5228-1, "Insurance-Litigation and Claims"); - (C) Claims for reimbursement of costs (other than expenses of the Contractor by reason of any indemnification of the Government against patent liability), including reasonable expenses incidental thereto, incurred by the Contractor under the provisions of this contract relating to patents; and - (D) Claims recognizable under the clause entitled, Nuclear Hazards Indemnity Agreement. - (3) In arriving at the amount due the Contractor under this clause, there shall be deducted-
+- (f) Title to funds advanced.
+Title to the unexpended balance of any funds advanced and of any special financial institution account established pursuant to this clause shall remain in the Government and be superior to any claim or lien of the financial institution of deposit or others.
+It is understood that an advance to the Contractor hereunder is not a loan to the Contractor, and will not require the payment of interest by the Contractor, and the Contractor acquires no right, title or interest in or to such advance other than the right to make expenditures therefrom, as provided in this clause. - (g) Financial settlement.
+The Government shall promptly pay to the Contractor the unpaid balance of allowable costs and fee upon termination of the work, expiration of the term of the contract, or completion of the work and its acceptance by the Government after- - (1) Compliance by the Contractor with DOE/NNSA's patent clearance requirements; and - (2) The furnishing by the Contractor of- - (i) An assignment of the Contractor's rights to any refunds, rebates, allowances, accounts receivable, collections accruing to the Contractor in connection with the work under this contract, or other credits applicable to allowable costs under the contract; - (ii) A closing financial statement which shall also include a schedule reconciling the allowable costs by fiscal year to the payments made by fiscal year; - (iii) The accounting for Government-owned property required by the clause entitled "Property"; and - (iv) A release discharging the Government, its officers, agents, and employees from all liabilities, obligations, and claims arising out of or under this contract subject only to the following exceptions- - (A) Specified claims in stated amounts or in estimated amounts where the amounts are not susceptible to exact statement by the Contractor; - (B) Claims, together with reasonable expenses incidental thereto, based upon liabilities of the Contractor to third parties arising out of the performance of this contract; provided that such claims are not known to the